What is a Mortgage Conditional Approval, and Will I Be Approved?

 Will My Loan Still Go Through?

 There are various stages of “approval” during the mortgage lending process.
-But there’s only one final approval, and that’s when the loan is actually funded (at or before closing).
+But there’s only one final approval, and that’s when the loan is actually funded (during or shortly after the closing).
 It’s important to realize that things can go wrong at any stage of this process, right up to the final closing.

 Being pre-approved has its own benefits.
 It helps you narrow your housing search and could make sellers more inclined to accept your offer.
 But it’s not a guarantee that the deal will go through.

-There are many issues and conditions that might occur between pre-approval and funding.
-The conditional mortgage approval is one example of an intermediate step that might arise.
+There are many issues and conditions that might occur between the pre-approval and final funding.
+The conditional mortgage approval is just one of those “speed bumps.”

 Related: Being Denied After the Pre-Approval

-Keep in touch with your loan officer during this stage (this is usually the primary point of contact).
-If the underwriter identifies a condition that must be resolved, the loan is essentially “on hold” until that issue is resolved.
-Being proactive at this stage can help prevent unwanted delays and keep the closing on schedule.
+Best practice: Keep in touch with your loan officer or mortgage broker throughout the process.
+Being proactive at this stage can help prevent unwanted delays and keep the closing on schedule!

 How Long to Close After a Conditional Approval?

-So, how long does it take to close on a mortgage loan, after receiving a conditional approval from the underwriter?
-Will you still be able to close on time?
-Or will the “conditions” delay your closing?
+How long does it take to close on a mortgage loan, after receiving a conditional approval from the underwriter?
+Will I still be able to close on time, or will it delay the process?

 This will largely depend on two things:

-• The extent and complexity of the identified ‘condition’
+• The extent and complexity of the identified conditions

-In some cases, these types of issues can be resolved within a day or two.
-Take the “letter of explanation” scenario mentioned earlier, for example.
-You could write a letter to explain a bank withdrawal or deposit the same day you receive the request.
-The underwriter could then clear that issue and move forward.
+In some cases, underwriting conditions can be resolved within a day or two.
+Consider the “letter of explanation” mentioned earlier.
+You could write a letter to explain a bank withdrawal or deposit the same day that you receive the request.
+The underwriter could then clear the issue and move forward.

 In other cases, you might have to do a bit more legwork to resolve an issue.
 Maybe you have to round up some documents or make a few phone calls.
 This can add time to the underwriting process, which might push your closing back a few days.

-As a borrower, the best thing you can do is stay in touch with your loan officer and handle any requests in a timely fashion.
+As a borrower, the best thing you can do is stay in touch with your loan officer and handle any requests in a timely fashion, providing accurate and truthful information.
 The rest is out of your hands.

 Brandon Cornett